WOAH Bookshelf

 Review by Mark Merz

 It’s no wonder the community of native plant enthusiasts is abuzz with this author’s name.
-With this book and others, in interviews and presentations, through active advocacy, and as co-founder of Homegrown National Park, he’s making the powerful case that, collectively, we can make a huge difference in our world by
+With this book and others, in interviews and presentations, through active advocacy, and as co-founder of Homegrown National Park, he’s making the powerful case that, collectively, we can make a huge difference in our world by choosing native plants over nonnative ones in our home environments.

 In the book’s preface, Tallamy writes of a concept “so close to our noses we could not see it.”
 The notion that humans can begin reversing the habitat loss we’ve caused for the wildlife we’ve displaced by planting native plants is just such a concept.
 He is passionate and articulate in expressing the urgency for action.
 He’s effective at connecting readers to the science and ecology underpinning his call to action.
 And, the book is beautifully